Clijsters/PSToggl/README.md

 **//TODO: Attention!
 PSToggl is not yet published and only configurable over a json file.**

-I recommend you to to use `Install-Module` to install PSToggl:
+It's recommended to use `Install-Module` to install PSToggl:

 ````PowerShell
 #Running PowerShell as Administrator - Install globally